Basicprogrammer10/connorcode-writing/afire/afire-update-7.md

 Jumping right in with the _biggest_ change first: [Server-Sent Events][sse].
 Before this update, I didn't even know what SSE was so ill give a quick rundown.
-Its kinda like a simpler one-way websocket, you can only send data from the server to the client (which is why its _server-sent_ events).
+Its kinda like a simpler one-way Websocket, you can only send data from the server to the client (which is why it's _server-sent_ events).

 So how do you use this new feature?
 Here is a quick example: